ryanmcnally93/little-strings/README.md

 #### Ipad Air screen resolution

-The index page was mostly kept the same, I changed the width of the navbar so it would accomodate smallest IPad sizes.
+The index page was mostly kept the same, I changed the width of the navbar so it would accommodate smallest IPad sizes.
 The only change I made on the lessons page was adding a "br" element to the sentence, which display changes to block when screen size is medium, as at times the question mark was appearing alone on the lower line.

 The grown ups page just needed width properties as percentages to make them responsive, the contact form has plenty of room to fill.
 The guitar game's score box and play button moves underneath the game, so the messages and larry can move closer together.